What is the Heritage Preservation Commission?

 Are there any types of work that does not require HPC approval?

-Will historic district designation prevent alterations and new construction?
+Does historic district designation prevent alterations and new construction?

 No. Historic designation does not “freeze” a building or an area.
 The goal of designation is not to prevent change, but guide it.
 Alterations, demolition, and new construction continue to take place, but the HPC must first review the proposed changes for compatibility with the historic character of the district.